benjithaimmortal/monjibram/_drafts/organizing-your-stuff-should-be-easy.md

 I'm not thinking about speed, here.
 Even if there are hundreds and hundreds of these things, it's not going to overwhelm my processor.
 It's not a web view, so I'm not making users wait around.
 It's just a one-time transaction.

+Prepare to [skip to the end](#after-the-code) if you don't want to scroll through the muck!

 {% highlight php %}
 // I want to add some new Custom Post Types called Kittens, but I want to use the existing data from Cats.
 $kittens = get_posts(array(